AdaCore/spark2014/lrm/source/packages.rst

 #.
 Consistency:

-    * The refined dependency relation defines an alternative view of the inputs and outputs of the subprogram and that view must be equivalent to the refined list of global data items and formal parameters and their modes (ignoring data items used only in proof contexts).
+    * **Requirement:** The refined dependency relation defines an alternative view of the inputs and outputs of the subprogram and that view must be equivalent to the refined list of global data items and formal parameters and their modes (ignoring data items used only in proof contexts).

-      *Rationale: this provides a useful early consistency check.*
+      **Rationale:** this provides a useful early consistency check.

   * Relationship with Depends: